 - Once the cakes were baked and cooled, I leveled, filled and crumb coated them separately.
 And then I covered each with baby blue Satin Ice fondant and stacked them up.

 - Next were the 2D ocean waves.
-Click here or the image below to see how I made the waves and attached them to the cake.
+Click here or the image below to see how I made them and attached them to the cake.

-- Once the waves were in place, I attached 2 of the surfboards onto the sides of the cake as shown.
+- For the surfboards, I attached 2 of the surfboards onto the sides of the cake as shown.
 I used shortening to hold them in place on the cake.

 - After that, I attached the 3D fondant waves on both tiers.
-I used fondant glue for these waves as they were quite heavy and needed something stronger to hold them securely in place.
+I used fondant glue for these.
+They were quite heavy and I had to use something stronger to hold them securely in place.

-- Once the waves were all intact, I added attached a light blue satin ribbon around my cake board and then filled the cake board with brown sugar 'sand'.
+- Next was the cake board.
+I attached a light blue satin ribbon around my cake board.
+And then I topped it with brown sugar ‘sand’.